Aias/nicktrombley.design/src/writing/refactoring-barnsworthburning.md

 I’m going to try and keep a semi-real-time journal of my design and development process, as I make some pretty significant structural changes to my open-source commonplace book, [barnsworthburning.net][barns].
 (And if you’re reading this and you’re not keeping your own [commonplace book][commonplace] in some form, I can only tell you how much the habit of recording new and interesting information has enriched my own life since first encountering the idea in Alan Fletcher’s *[The Art of Looking Sideways][sideways]* over ten years ago.)

-The site as it stands has evolved slowly and organically from what was originally a paper ritual, as I would hand-transcribe excerpts from books I read into a [Moleskine notebook][moleskine], with little structure beyond headings for the author and title, and sometimes page numbers (though I eventually stopped worrying about those too).
+The site as it stands has evolved slowly and organically from what was originally a paper ritual, as I would hand-transcribe excerpts from books I read into a [Moleskine notebook][moleskine], with little structure beyond headings for the author and title, and sometimes page numbers (and I eventually stopped worrying about those too).
 Though the handwritten process was more personal, and I suppose emotionally deeper, I eventually realized that it was just too much physical effort to do it for more than a few paragraphs per book, and decided to look for a digital solution.

 Which brought me to [Evernote][evernote].